 Sales Tax

-Sales tax is a bit of a nuanced subject and we won’t get too deep into the nitty gritty, but the main takeaway is that you will be charged sales tax for the vast majority of online purchases (legislation passed a few years ago eliminated most of the gray area here).
+Sales tax is a bit of a nuanced subject and we won’t get too deep into the nitty gritty, but the main takeaway is that you will be charged sales tax for the vast majority of online purchases (legislation passed several years ago eliminated most of the gray area here).
 The amount is based on the shipping address you provide and will be included in the total during checkout.
 For more information on the subject, we’ve found this article from Big Commerce to be helpful and informative, including breaking down requirements by state.

 Back to the Top Snowboard Gear Sites Back to Our Ranking Criteria